 Fonts play a powerful role in communication and branding, and they have a constant presence in our daily lives.
 From billboards to business cards, we see different types of fonts everywhere.

 Typography is actually pretty simple to get to grips with.
-To help you feel less Grotesque about it (font pun), we’ve boiled down the basics for you.
-Pretty soon you’ll be feeling Extra Bold with your typography design skills.
+To help you feel less Grotesque about it (sorry, font pun), we’ve boiled down the basics for you.
+Pretty soon you’ll be feeling Extra Bold with your typography design skills!

-To help you navigate, here’s what you’ll find in this guide:
+To help you navigate, here’s what you’ll find in this ultimate guide to font types:

 - Serif font types